 Give your child some space.
 Initially, your child may be reserved or quiet.
 They just came off a summer adventure.
 They can be conflicted with the excitement of returning home and the sadness of leaving the camp environment and new friends behind.

 Be sure there is “Downtime” to let your kids relax.
 They may need to just “Chill” Try not to schedule too much too early.
 They have been living it up 24/7 surrounded by bunkmates, counselors and scheduled activities.
 The first few days home are a perfect time for some much needed alone time.
+In this time, you could suggest they carry out some easy kids crafts to let their mind de-stress.

 3. TALK CAMP